Bob Stacey: Early life

-Early work in land use planning
+Early work in land-use planning

-In the 1970s, Stacey was one of the original staff attorneys of 1000 Friends of Oregon, founded after the Oregon Land Conservation and Development Act of 1973 to advocate for state-wide land use planning.
-During this time, he was instrumental in arguing in favor of land use planning law such as the new urban growth boundary system to preserve farmland and combat suburban sprawl.
+In the 1970s, Stacey was one of the original staff attorneys of 1000 Friends of Oregon, founded after the Oregon Land Conservation and Development Act of 1973 to advocate for state-wide land-use planning.
+During this time, he was instrumental in arguing in favor of land-use planning law such as the new urban growth boundary system to preserve farmland and combat suburban sprawl.

 Stacey also participated in legal action against Rajneeshpuram, which resulted in a suspected poisoning attempt against him and 1000 Friends of Oregon staff during the same period that Rajneeshees perpetrated a 1984 bioterror attack and 1985 assassination plot.

 Political career

-Stacey later served as chief of staff to Blumenauer during his time in city office and in Congress, as well as serving as a senior policy advisor to Governor Barbara Roberts.
-He also was executive director for TriMet.
-Stacey went on to lead 1000 Friends of Oregon as Executive Director from 2002-2009.
+Stacey later served as chief of staff to Earl Blumenauer during Blumenauer's time on the Portland City Council and subsequently in Congress, as well as serving as a senior policy advisor to Governor Barbara Roberts.
+He also was executive director of policy and planning for TriMet, the Portland area's regional transit agency.
+Stacey went on to lead 1000 Friends of Oregon as executive director from 2002 to 2009.

-In 2012 Stacey was elected to Metro regional government, a planning body for the Portland metropolitan area.
+In 2012, Stacey was elected to Metro regional government, a planning body for the Portland metropolitan area.
 He stepped down from Metro in 2021 after battling meningioma.

+Legacy

-In 2021, a pedestrian and cyclist bridge in Portland was renamed the Bob Stacey Crossing in his honor.
+In 2021, a pedestrian and cyclist bridge in Portland, the Gideon Overcrossing, was renamed the Bob Stacey Crossing in his honor.
 He died at home in Southeast Portland in 2022.